Bachelor of Podiatry (Honours)

 You’ll develop advanced communication skills and explore the assessment and treatment of common problems.
 The second year will expand your knowledge in clinical sciences, including skills to enable comprehensive and holistic assessment and management of patient conditions.
 During your third and fourth years, you’ll work on your clinical practice skills, including surgery (and other orthopaedic management), paediatrics, wound management, high-risk foot management, chronic pain and sporting injuries.

 Practical learning is a major focus and some of your learning will take place in our on-campus podiatry clinics as well as during external placements in metro and rural SA.
-You’ll also get the opportunity to fine-tune your podiatry skills with 3D printed feet, created as part of a world-first podiatry training initiative.
+You’ll also get the opportunity to practice your podiatry skills with 3D printed feet.

 You can gain an extra qualification and broaden your career prospects by completing a Diploma in Languages.

-This is your chance to become an expert in foot care, with the only podiatry degree offered in South Australia.
+This is your chance to become an expert in foot care.
 Graduating with an honour’s degree will set you apart from the crowd, ensuring you have a competitive edge and are well-placed for a career in industry, research or further postgraduate study.

 UniSA’s enterprising approach to teaching will prepare you with diverse and extensive experience in all areas of podiatry including surgery, sports injuries and related biomechanics, paediatrics and high-risk foot conditions.
 You’ll graduate with eligibility to become a registered podiatrist.